 So if you would stand in front of this house you can call and practice your Thai language or hope people speak your language 😉

-Hopefully this information has been useful but if you have any questions about ‘renting a house in Thailand’ please feel free to contact us.
+Hopefully this information has been useful and if you have any questions about ‘renting a house in Thailand’ please feel free to contact us.
 Our organization is MY Rooms Thailand (Limited Partnership) and we are located near Cha-am, Thailand.